rakbarca10/VITALITY-CHAIN/README.md

                                                     SWASTHYA MITRA

-The project aims to use blockchain technology to create a user-focused electronic health record whilst maintaining a single true version of the user’s data.
-Swasthya mitra is a decentralised platform that enables secure, fast and transparent exchange and usage of medical data.
-Swasthya mitra will enable users to give conditional access to different healthcare agents such as doctors, hospitals, laboratories, pharmacists and insurers to interact as they see fit.
+The Project aims to utilize blockchain innovation to make a client centered electronic wellbeing record while keeping up a solitary genuine form of the client's information.
+This is a decentralized stage that empowers secure, quick and straightforward trade and utilization of clinical information.
+It will empower clients to give restrictive admittance to various human services specialists for example, specialists, emergency clinics, research centers, drug specialists and back up plans to cooperate as they see fit.
-Each interaction with their medical data is auditable, transparent and secure, and will be recorded as a transaction on swasthya mitra distributed ledger.
-During this process, the patient’s privacy is protected at all times.
-Swasthya mitra  is built on the permission-based Hyperledger Fabric architecture which allows varying access levels; users control who can view their records, how much they see and for what length of time.
-By empowering users, we can build the future of healthcare together.
-Swasthya mitra  will be a platform for other digital health applications to develop on; users will be able to sign for these applications and services which are powered by their health data and secured by smart contracts.
+Every collaboration with their clinical information is auditable, straightforward and secure, and will be recorded as an exchange on its dispersed record.
+During this cycle, the patient's security is ensured consistently.
+This project is based on the authorization based Hyperledger Fabric engineering which permits changing access levels; clients control who can see their records, the amount they see and for what period of time.
+By enabling clients, we can fabricate the eventual fate of social insurance together.
+This project will be a stage for other computerized wellbeing applications to create on; clients will have the option to finish paperwork for these applications also, administrations which are fueled by their wellbeing information and made sure about by shrewd agreements.
                    # VITALITY-Chain Solution
 Swasthya mitra  ​: The Healthcare of Tomorrow

-● Dual Blockchain: Swasthya Mitra is built using a dual blockchain structure.
-The first blockchain controls access to health records and is built using Hyperledger Fabric.
+● Dual Blockchain: It is assembled utilizing a double blockchain structure.
+The first blockchain controls admittance to wellbeing records and is manufactured utilizing Hyperledger Fabric.
-The second blockchain is powered by an ERC20 token on Ethereum and underlies all the applications and services for our platform.
+The second blockchain is fueled by an ERC20 token on Ethereum and underlies all the applications and administrations for our foundation.
-● The Hyperledger blockchain network is permission-based and requires users to sign up to use it.
-Permissioning on the network is controlled using Hyperledger modelling and access control languages.
-Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resilience, flexibility and scalability.
+● The Hyperledger blockchain organize is consent based and expects clients to sign up to utilize it.
+Permissioning on the system is controlled utilizing Hyperledger demonstrating also, access control dialects.
+Hyperledger Fabric is a stage for conveyed record arrangements supported by a secluded design conveying high degrees of secrecy, versatility, adaptability and versatility.
 Working of the Network
 Participants Involved
 1. Practitioner